zahzag/MM1-Software/README.md

 # MM1-Software
 the implementation of paper " Modelling performance and power consumption of utilization-based DVFS using M-M-1 queues"
 # client
-The client-server java implementation represent the M/M/1-FCFS queuing system. the client role is to send jobs to server exponentially, using the variable lamda , repeat and duration .  lamda is the mean arrival rate (jobs/sec ) , repeat is the service rate (jobs/sec) and duration or the size of arrival queue , the duration tha the client send jobs to the server (sec)
+The client-server java implementation represent the M/M/1-FCFS queuing system. the client role is to send jobs to server exponentially, using the variable lamda , repeat and duration .  lamda is the mean arrival rate (jobs/sec ) , repeat is the service rate (jobs/sec) and duration or the size of arrival queue , the duration that the client send jobs to the server (sec)
 # server
-The server role is to accept jobs and handl one by one using single cpu core , and compute the performance metrics such as service time , service rate , mean response time , utilization caused by executed workload and many other metrics
+The server role is to accept jobs and handle one by one using single CPU core , and compute the performance metrics such as service time , service rate , mean response time , utilization caused by executed workload and many other metrics

 # hardware preparation
-to prepare the hardware for the implementation , we should , fix the server ip address , shiled the cpu-core  ,disable Simultaneaous multi-threading (SMT) , disable turbo-boost , and hyper threading  ,pin the process on it, set the cpu governor to “userspace “ ( to not change frequency ) ,fix the frequency for each test , compute mean consumed power , and choose the mean arrival rate that should not unstabilize the system ( the cpu utilieation exceed 100% ) .
+to prepare the hardware for the implementation , we should , fix the server ip address , shiled the cpu-core  ,disable Simultaneaous multi-threading (SMT) , disable turbo-boost , and hyper threading  ,pin the process on it, set the CPU governor to “ondemand “, fix the frequency for each test, in the meanwhile , power consumption , frequency and utilization should be monitored in parallel, and choose the mean arrival rate that should not unstabilize the system ( CPU utilieation < 100% ) .

 # fix the server ip :